alkem-io/client-web/README.md

 It is in part inspired by the following article: https://blog.logrocket.com/build-a-graphql-react-app-with-typescript/

+# Configure data source endpoint
+Data is fed into the client through a graphql endpoint.
+Endpoint url is configured via the REACT_APP_GRAPHQL_ENDPOINT environment variable.
+Add an .env file in project's root folder and set the variable to point to the graphql server

 ## Extending
 To extend the set of components:
 - create a new folder per component